konosubakonoakua/oxidizer.sh/README.md

 - `frf`
   - refresh file by `source`
 - `edf`
-  - file: edit by `$EDITOR` (default: VSCode)
+  - edit file by `$EDITOR` (default: VSCode)
 - `brf`
   - file: browse by `bat` / `cat`
   - folder: browse by `lsd` / `ls`
 - `ipf`
-  - file: overwrite system configurations by customized (backup) files
+  - overwrite system configurations by customized (backup) files
 - `epf`
-  - file: export system configurations to back up folder
+  - export system configurations to back up folder
 - `iif`
-  - file: overwrite system configurations in by Oxidizer defaults.
+  - overwrite system configurations in by Oxidizer defaults.

 For example, if you want to edit `~/.zshrc`, you can type `edf zs`.